-Willful or Negligent Damage to, or Loss of, School Property
+Wilful or Negligent Damage to, or Loss of, School Property

-The school will seek reimbursement from parents for the cost of rectifying damage to, or loss of, school property caused willfully or negligently by their children.
+The school will seek reimbursement from parents for the cost (or a contribution to the cost) of rectifying damage to, or loss of, school property caused willfully or negligently by their children.
+The amount to be charged will be approved by the Headteacher in advance of an invoice being raised.